ShayanShahrabi/ShayanShahrabi/README.md

 My interests lie in natural language processing and large language models,<br> (e.g., how language models generate and reason over text, how embedding spaces might represent meaning, and how models behave in few-shot and in-context learning scenarios)<br>

-Recently, I’ve been curious about lightweight adaptation methods such as LoRA and prompt-based approaches.<br><br>

-I find myself enjoying the process of learning and researching these topics from a humble and open-minded perspective.<br><br>
+I find myself enjoying the process of learning and researching these topics.<br><br>

 You can find more about me and my work on my [personal website](https://shayanshahrabi.github.io).